ardriveapp/astatine/README.md

 ## Configuration

-You must use the [linear](https://www.desmos.com/calculator/05ofbspddf) or [exponential](https://www.desmos.com/calculator/mvcfqcvtwp) decay calculators to determine the configuration.
+You can use the [linear](https://www.desmos.com/calculator/05ofbspddf) or [exponential](https://www.desmos.com/calculator/mvcfqcvtwp) decay calculators to determine the configuration.
+You could also use the [flat] approach, which distributes the same amount for each run.

 You need to modify [`config.js`](config.js) according to your requirements.
 Below are explanations for each of the configuration variables.